Sam Rodman to be Holy Week Preacher

 Fr.
 Nuzzo celebrates his first mass

 At the Solemn Mass on the first Sunday of Lent, Fr.
 James Nuzzo celebrated the first mass after his ordination the previous week.
 The parish softened its Lenten observances somewhat to celebrate this joyous occasion.
 Fr.
-Nuzzo will celebrate the next three daily masses on Wednesday at 10 a.m., Friday at 7 a.m., and Saturday at 9 a.m.
-(12, 14 & 15 March)
+Nuzzo celebrated the three daily masses the following week.

 All Saints' was privileged to be able to celebrate the Feast of St. Michael and All Angels